cgrok/selfbot.py/docs/README.md

 </div>

 ## [Rewrite Branch](https://discordpy.readthedocs.io/en/rewrite/)
 This branch of the selfbot runs on discord.py rewrite, the next major version of the library.
-The selfbot is being completely rewritten with better code and structure.
+The selfbot has been completely rewritten with better code and structure.
 This branch is now the main branch of this repository.
-The `master` branch is no longer supported.
-So do not install it!

 ## Features